Rules of water polo: Pool dimensions

 The layout of a water polo pool showing the 2m and 5m markings (red and yellow), the half-way line (marked in white), a goal at either end and the length and width of the pool.

 Dimensions of the water polo pool aren't fixed and can vary between 20×10 and 25×20 meters (World Aquatics approved matches require a 25x20 meter pool for both genders), therefore short course pools can be used.
 Minimum water depth must be least 1.8 meters (6 feet), but this is often not the case due to nature of the pool (as many have shallow ends).
 The goals are 3 m wide & 0.9 m high.

 The middle of the pool is designated by a white line.
 Before 2005, the pool was divided by 7 and 4 meter lines (distance out from the goal line).
 This has been merged into one 5 meter line since the 2005–2006 season, and '6 meter' line since the 2019–2020 season.
 The 6 meter line is marked by a yellow line.
 It was brought in by FINA in 2019, and relates to the method of taking a free throw after an ordinary or exclusion foul.
 The '5 meter' line is where penalties are shot and it is designated by a yellow line.
 The '2 meter' line is designated with a red line; and no player of the attacking team can receive a ball inside this zone.
 Those are being used since the 2020 Summer Olympics in 2021.
+Since 2022 this rule has been updated to allow for players of the attacking team to be within the '2 meter' line, so long as they are at least 2 meters away laterally from the outside of the nearest goal post.

 Water polo balls are generally yellow and of varying size and weight for juniors, women and men.

 In a game, if the ball goes out of the playing area (or hits the edge of the pool then falls back in to the water), a free throw is given to the team that did not touch the ball last before it went out of play.
+Shots that go out over the goal line are given 'goal throws', even if blocked by defenders before going out.
+If touched by the goalie, a 'corner throw' is given to the attacking team instead.

 Also, the referee should not pick up the ball when it is at the side of the pool during a break in play, and hand it to the attacking team - as this can lead to an advantage to that team.